skip to content

 The CRA acknowledged that this is a change in its position.

-Relief from withholding tax
+Waiver of withholding tax

 The CRA allows non-residents to apply for relief from withholding tax in advance of receiving payments for services rendered in Canada by applying for a waiver.
 This waiver will generally be allowed when the non-resident can show that they do not have a permanent establishment in Canada and that their activities in Canada are exempt under an income tax treaty.
 When presented to the Canadian payor, the waiver allows the payor to make the payment free of withholding tax.